-In addition to the below provisions, in virtual meetings Members, where possible, will indicate a wish to speak at the opening of a debate to allow the Chair to collate a list of members to call upon.
+In addition to the below provisions, in virtual meetings Members, where possible, will indicate a wish to speak at the opening of a debate to allow the Chair to collate a list of Mmembers to call upon.
 These will be heard in order of receipt.

-12.1 No Speeches to be Made Until Motion Seconded.
-Seconding Motions and Amendments
+12.1 No Speeches to be Made until Motion Seconded.

-No speeches may be made after the mover has moved a proposal and explained the purpose of it until the motion has been seconded, without a seconder, the motion or amendments falls.
+No speeches may be made after the mover has moved a proposal and explained the purpose of it until the motion has been seconded.